 4500 North Tryon Street,

 3 people favorited this theater

-Tryon Mall was the sister theater to the Queens Park 6.
-Although she has been closed only three years more than the Queens, the Tryon sat in a white wash of decay.
+Tryon Mall Theatre was the sister theater to the Queens Park 6.
+Although she has been closed only three years more than the Queens Park 6, the Tryon Mall Theatre sat in a white wash of decay.

 The Tyron Mall Theatre’s premiere attraction was Paul Newman and Lee Marvin in “Pocket Money” on March 24, 1972.
-By Christmas of 1974, a second auditorium was added to the original building making it a twin.
-The Tyron Mall II’s premiere attraction was on December 25, 1974 with James Caan in “Freebie and the Bean”.
-By 1980, the original auditorium was split down the middle to add a third screen, and by 1984, the second auditorium was also split down the middle, making it a four screen multiplex with shoebox auditoriums and smaller screens.
-By the early-1990’s it was converted into a discount movie house showing second run films until closing in 1996.
+By 1974, a second auditorium was added to the original building making it a twin.
+It was renamed Tyron Mall I & II Theatres on December 25, 1974 with James Caan in “Freebie and the Bean”.
+By 1983, the original auditorium was split down the middle to add a third screen, and by late-1984, the second auditorium was also split down the middle, making it a four screen multiplex with shoebox auditoriums and smaller screens.
+By 1989 it went from showing furst run features to becoming a second run discount movie house until the Tyron Mall closed in 1996.

 Just login to your account and subscribe to this theater